Sutton–Taylor feud: The feud begins

 On June 5, 1869, Capt.
 Jack Helm assisted Capt.
 C.S.
 Bell in trying to arrest members of the Taylor family.
 Helm, as a deputy sheriff, assisted in the capture of Jim Bell.
 Goliad County Sheriff Andrew Jackson Jacobs, however, was killed in the process by the Peaces brothers, who were Taylor allies.
-Later that summer, on August 23, 1869, the Sutton faction allegedly shot John Hays to death after he had caused repeated disruptions in town.
+Later that summer, on August 23, 1869, the Sutton faction ambushed John Hays Taylor and P.G.
+Taylor, killing Hays, although not before he wounded five of the Suttons.
+P.G.
+Taylor was wounded but escaped, and also survived another ambush by the Suttons the following month.

 The following year, in July 1870, Sutton was appointed to the Texas State Police Force, serving under Captain Helm.
 The police force was tasked with enforcing the Reconstruction policies of the federal government.
 This force was known to have operated with a bit of a free-hand: more often than not returning with "wanted" suspects dead.

 On August 26, 1870, the Suttons were allegedly sent to arrest brothers Henry and William Kelly on what some reported to be a trivial charge.
 The brothers were related by marriage to Creed Taylor's brother, Pitkin.
 During the attempted arrests, the Kellys were killed.
 Following his handling of the task, Helm was dismissed from the State Police Force, although he was legally cleared of any wrongdoing.

 In summer of 1872, a group of Sutton supporters gunned down Pitkin Taylor outside his home.
 His son James Creed "Jim" Taylor took his place as head of the family and vowed to be revenged on Sutton.
 Jim Taylor twice tried to kill Sutton, but he escaped both times.